Decentralised and Mutual Recognition Procedures

 · RMS then sets a Day 0

-· A Day 0 procedure is concluded on the same day it started (i.e. following validation) by the RMS.
+· A Zero-day procedure is concluded on the same day it starts (i.e. following validation) by the RMS

 · The End Of Procedure documents are sent by the RMS to Malta